 Step 3: Mix Shampoo with Water

+Combine a few teaspoons of shampoo with warm water in a cup.
 All shampoos will “sud” to a different degree, so use your discretion with adding more soap or water.
-You want your mixture to be sufficiently “sudsy” but not all foam – it needs to be pour-able.
+You want your mixture to be sufficiently “sudsy” but not all foam – it needs to be pourable.

 Step 4: Add Mixture to Wipes Container

-After you are happy with the consistency of your solution, gently pour it into the wipes container.
+After you are happy with the consistency of your solution, slowly pour the shampoo mixture over the tissues in the container.
+Let it absorb fully before adding more to avoid excess liquid at the bottom..

 Charlie waiting patiently for his “bath” time!